 4, 5, 6, 7 and 8 designate TUNGSTEN CARBIDE INSERT BITS for varying formation hardness with 4 being the softest and 8 the hardest.

-1, 2, 3 and 4 are further breakdown of formation with 1 being the softest and 4 the hardest.
+Second Digit:1, 2, 3 and 4 are further breakdown of formation with 1 being the softest and 4 the hardest.

-This digit will classify the bit according to bearing/seal type - - and special guage wear protection as follows:
+- - and special guage wear protection as follows:

 1. Standard open bearing roller bit